canonical/netbox/docs/configuration/dynamic-settings.md

 ---

-## JOBRESULT_RETENTION

-Default: 90

-The number of days to retain job results (scripts and reports).
-Set this to `0` to retain job results in the database indefinitely.

-!!! warning
-    If enabling indefinite job results retention, it is recommended to periodically delete old entries.
-Otherwise, the database may eventually exceed capacity.

----

 ## CUSTOM_VALIDATORS

 This is a mapping of models to [custom validators](../customization/custom-validation.md) that have been defined locally to enforce custom validation logic.
 An example is provided below: